Open water swimming kitSeptember 13, 2018

 Top five pieces of open water swimming kit

-An ill-fitting suit can put you off as it makes you fight the water rather than swim.
-Wetsuits can be bought or hired online.
-Check out our how to guide on how to choose the perfect wetsuit for your swim.
+An ill-fitting wetsuit can put you off as it makes you fight the water rather than swim.
+Check out our how-to guide on how to choose the perfect wetsuit for your swim.

 Never worn owned a wetsuit before now?
 Don’t worry, we’ve put together a handy guide on how to put on, take off and take care of your wetsuit.

-If you’re going to take part in an open water events, make sure your new wetsuit complies with FINA wetsuit rules.
-Make sure you check out Swim England Masters and Open Water Officer Sharon Lock’s post about FINA’s guidance on wearing wetsuits.
+If you’re going to take part in open water events, make sure your new wetsuit complies with FINA wetsuit rules, check out our post about FINA’s guidance on wearing wetsuits.

 Boots, gloves and socks

-OK, these are three pieces of open water swimming kit but they do the same thing.
-In cold water you need to keep your hands and feet warm to avoid illness or injury.
-Lots of people wear boots, socks and gloves.
+OK, these are three pieces of open water swimming kit, but they do the same thing.
+In colder water, lots of people wear boots, socks and gloves.

 Look for a balance between keeping warm and being able to swim properly.
 Shop staff will be able to advise you on what will best suit your needs.